Laharah/convertFlac/README.md

       -o, --output=PATH      defines an output directory.
 If none is specified, mp3s will be placed next to the original flacs

-      --num-cores            defines the number of processing cores to use for concurrent conversions.
-Defaults to using all available cores
+      --num-cores=N          defines the number of processing cores to use for concurrent conversions.
+Defaults to using half of available cores.
+Also accepts 'MAX' as an argument to use all availabe cores.

       Directory Options:
         These options are used for determining behavior when being passed a